Dr. Andrew Thamboo’s Fellowship Program

 • Completion of the TOEFL examination for licensing (or equivalent test required by the college)

-• Be able to obtain a medical education license of with BC College of Physician and Surgeons.
+• Be able to obtain a medical education license with BC College of Physician and Surgeons.

 • A car is recommended but car-share programs are available to get from site to site.